San Francisco Spiders: History

-The team finished in third place in the South division, winning 40 games and losing only 32.
+The team finished in third place in the South division, winning 40 games and losing 32.
 The Spiders lost 3–1 in the first round of the playoffs to the Chicago Wolves.
 Goalie Stephane Beauregard won the James Gatschene Memorial Trophy as league MVP for the season.
+John Purves led the team in scoring with 105 points.

 The Spiders' mascot, Spinner, was widely known as "the hardest working mascot in sports."
 Spinner was often lowered from the arena rafters by a rope, once being unable to free himself and covering by dancing in place until arena staff freed him.

 Poor attendance and difficulties with the arena caused the team to suspend operations.
 On weekends, attendance tended to be respectable, around the 7–8,000 mark, but on weekdays, the Spiders often struggled to draw more than 2,500 in averaging 5,024 fans for each home game.
 The team filed for Chapter 11 bankruptcy in May 1996 in citing losses of $6 million for the season, and would officially cease operations on June 24, 1996.
 Most of the players were traded away to other IHL teams for "future considerations."
 The Kansas City Blades received eight players from the Spiders.
-The team was scheduled to move to Victoria, British Columbia in 2000, but this move never happened due to failure to replace the aging Victoria Memorial Arena.
+Pasant tried from 1996 to 1999 to move the team to Victoria, British Columbia, onto a proposed 12,500 seat arena to be built on public land, but that never went through due to concerns about the financial viability of the proposal.
+In 2000 the team was scheduled to move to Victoria, but this move never happened due to failure to replace the aging Victoria Memorial Arena.
+The IHL itself folded in 2001.